sudo, sudoedit

 RETURN VALUES

-Upon successful execution of a program, the exit status from sudo will simply be the exit status of the program that was executed.
+exit status will be the exit status of the program executed.

-Otherwise, sudo exits with a value of 1 if there is a configuration/permission problem or if sudo cannot execute the given command.
-In the
+sudo exits with a value of 1 if there is a configuration/permission problem.

 SECURITY NOTES